Skip to content

 Games

-Steam offers thousands of top rated games for Linux, as long as you meet the minimum requirements: 1GHz Pentium 4 or AMD Opteron processor, 512 MB memory, 5 GB hard drive space, an Internet connection and a graphic card with latest drivers installed.
-To install Steam, click on the Activities button on the top left of the screen, open the Ubuntu Software Centre, search for Steam and click Install.
+Steam provides an extensive library of highly-rated games for Linux.
+Meeting minimum requirements include 1GHz Pentium 4 or AMD Opteron processor, 512 MB memory, 5 GB hard drive space, an Internet connection and a graphic card with latest drivers installed.
+To get started, access the Ubuntu Software Centre through the Activities button.
+Search for Steam and install.

 Open the terminal with the CTRL + ALT + T shortcut, or click on the Activities button on the top left and search for Terminal.
 Run the commands below to install Wine, a program used to run Windows applications in Linux: